-S/PDIF digital sound ready S/PDIF
+S/PDIF digital sound ready (S/PDIF

-The motherboard supports the S/PDIF Out function through the S/PDIF interfaces at midboard.
+The motherboard supports the S/PDIF Out function through the S/PDIF interfaces on the rear panel and at midboard.
 The S/PDIF technology turns your computer into a high-end entertainment system with digital connectivity to powerful audio and speaker systems.
-See page 1-26 for details.
+See page 1-25 for details.

-USB 2.0 technology (15R2.4)
+USB 2.0 technology usband

 The motherboard implements the Universal Serial Bus (USB) 2.0 specification, dramatically increasing the connection speed from the 12 Mbps bandwidth on USB 1.1 to a fast 480 Mbps on USB 2.0.
 USB 2.0 is backward compatible with USB 1.1.
-See page 1-28 for details.
+See pages 1-25 and 1-30 for details.